Continuum Surface Energy from a Lattice Model: Introduction

+We summarize our results.
 Crystals typically occur in faceted form in their natural state (for instance, the Wulff shape, e.g., \cite{herring,dac,fonseca}).
 This is because of surface energetics affecting crystal growth, but also because cleavage fracture creates new surfaces along special crystallographic planes.
-This means that they can be modelled as \emph{crystallographic polyhedra}, whose facets inhabit crystallographic planes (that contain a two-dimensional sublattice of $L$).
+This means that they can be modeled as \emph{crystallographic polyhedra}, whose facets inhabit crystallographic planes (that contain a two-dimensional sublattice of $L$).

 In Section \ref{sec2} we assume that $\Om$ is a \emph{lattice polytope}, i.e, one whose vertices are lattice points.
 This does not sacrifice too much generality over crystallographic polytopes.
 Indeed, if $\Om$ is crystallographic polytope, then $k\Om$ is a lattice polytope for some $k\in\ZZ$.
 In addition, there is a lattice polytope $\Om'\subset\Om$, such that $\Om'\cap L=\Om\cap L$.
 If $\Om$ is convex, then $\Om'=\hbox{conv}\{\Om\cap L\}$.
 In view of Theorem 3 of \cite{Blanc}, one expects that the dominant surface energy term does not involve higher gradients of the deformation.
 Accordingly, it suffices to assume that the deformation is homogeneous (affine).
 To keep the geometry simple, we confine our analysis to two dimensions.
 Unlike \cite{Blanc,Mora}, initially we do not employ a limit process, but rather a \emph{bond counting} technique.
 The computation of the energy is reduced to that of \eqref{nwom}.
 We then show that this calculation reduces to a number of lattice point problems.
 The solution of the latter for lattice polygons is furnished by Pick's Theorem \cite{Pick}.
 The lattice point remainder $R(k)$ is known exactly (for $k\in\ZZ$) and contributes to the surface energy explicitly, being of the same order.